 Project governance and consultation strategy

-We are currently establishing a Technical Committee (TC) of experts to provide advice for the project.
+We have established a Technical Committee (TC) of experts to provide advice for the project.
 TC members are selected for their relevant expertise on the diverse aspects of the project.

 Fact sheet